Remi Matthews: Bolton Wanderers

-On 12 August 2018, Matthews joined Championship club Bolton Wanderers in an initial loan deal, with the move set to be made permanent in January 2019.
+On 12 August 2018, Matthews joined Championship club Bolton Wanderers on an initial loan deal, with the move set to be made permanent in January 2019.
 However, on 5 January 2019, he returned to Norwich after the transfer fell through due to Bolton's transfer embargo.
 On 18 January, he joined on a permanent deal.

-Matthews made his debut for the club on 14 August in a 2–1 loss at Leeds United in the first round of the EFL Cup.

-On 17 September 2019, Matthews kept a clean sheet for Bolton Wanderers in a 0–0 draw with Oxford United.
-Making several crucial saves during the match.
-Bolton had been saved from liquidation mere days before.
-Matthews, assisted in gaining a much needed point for the side.
-Only their second of a troubled League One campaign in 2019.
+Matthews made his debut for Bolton on 14 August in a 2–1 loss at Leeds United in the first round of the EFL Cup.
+On 17 September 2019, Matthews kept a clean sheet in a 0–0 draw against Oxford United, making several crucial saves during the match.
+Bolton had been saved from liquidation only a few days before.
+Matthews assisted in gaining a much needed point for the side, only their second of a troubled League One campaign in 2019.
 On 26 June it was announced Matthews would be one of 14 senior players released at the end of his contract on 30 June.

 Sunderland

-Matthews joined Sunderland of League One on 21 August 2020 on a one-year deal.
-On 25 May 2021 it was announced that he would leave Sunderland at the end of the season, following the expiry of his contract.
+Matthews joined Sunderland on 21 August 2020 on a one-year deal.
+On 25 May 2021 it was announced that Matthews would leave the club at the end of the season, following the expiration of his contract.